 You’ve probably heard the word “optimize” most commonly used in phrases like “search engine optimization” (SEO) and “conversion rate optimization” (CRO).
 I’m actually referring to something broader here, but the advice that I’m delivering will help to enhance both of those.

 The optimization I’m going to explain will create user optimized pages.
-In the pursuit of SEO and CRO, it’s easy to overlook the broader, big-picture idea.
+In the pursuit of SEO and CRO by using regular tactics like the strategy of PBN backlinks; however, when it comes to this one we have to keep in mind that it can be risky if you don’t follow a good process when creating them.
+It’s easy to overlook the broader, big-picture idea.
 First and foremost, a site must be optimized for the user.
-Here’s how you can do that.
+SERPninja, a backlink-provider remains unrivalled in delivering powerful high-quality backlinks, which do not degrade over time, and which optimise webpages to the optimum.
+And Here’s how you can do that.

 How to Optimize Each Page